Visit our store for discounts & free shipping over $45 SHOP NOW>>

 A World War II Story of Survival, Love, and Redemption

-From a New York Times bestselling author comes an incredible true war story of an underage soldier who experiences his first love and loss on the battlefields of Bataan and Corregidor—perfect for fans of The Boy Who Followed His Father into Auschwitz and Unbroken.
+From a New York Times bestselling author comes the incredible true story of an underage soldier's first love and loss on the battlefields of Bataan and Corregidor—perfect for fans of The Boy Who Followed His Father into Auschwitz and Unbroken.

 Joe Johnson Jr. ran away from home at the age of 12, hopping a freight train at the height of the Great Depression.
 He managed to talk his way into the U.S. Army two years later.
 Seeking freedom and adventure, he was sent to the Philippines.